The Role of Music Publishers in the Music Business

 Administration Deals

-For those who want to keep full ownership but need a hand with the nitty-gritty, an admin deal is like hiring a personal assistant for your songs.
+An administration deal (also called a publishing administration deal or admin deal) is ideal for songwriters who want to keep full ownership of their song copyright but need a hand with the nitty-gritty.
+An administration deal is like hiring a personal assistant for your songs.
 You manage the creative decisions, they handle the paperwork.

 Hybrid and Alternative Publishing Agreements